 At press time, the FAF had not yet announced a replacement for Buck, whose term ends in December.
 However, the foundation recently announced the appointment of Christine Ann Bostoson to fill the board seat traditionally reserved for an academicl; she will take that position at the conclusion of Tom Linsmeier’s term on June 30.

-The PCC’s founding by the FAF in 2012 followed years of calls for more attention to private company standard-setting.
+Bridging the GAAP The PCC’s founding by the FAF in 2012 followed years of calls for more attention to private company standard-setting.
 Following the 2011 report and recommendations of a Blue-Ribbon Panel co-founded by the FAF with the AICPA and NASBA, the FAF concluded it would continue to have the FASB issue accounting standards establishing U.S. Generally Accepted Accounting Principles, but that “exceptions and modifications” would be permitted for private companies when those exceptions and modifications (ultimately deemed “alternatives”) would result in “financial statements that provide relevant, decision-useful information that meets the needs of users of private company financial statements in a cost-effective manner.”

 However, the FAF parted ways with the Blue-Ribbon Panel by establishing the PCC as an advisory group to the FASB, rather than following the panel’s recommendation to form a standalone private company accounting standards board that would operate alongside the FASB, under the aegis of the FAF.